For book/ebook authors, publishers, & self-publishers

 The most strategic case is Diao Yu Tai, (the Japanese called these islets Senkaku) now controlled by U.S. and Japan.
 Senkaku, with an area of about 1700 acres, consists of five uninhabited islets and three barren reefs.

 This area blocks Chinese access to the Pacific Ocean.
 But according to Chinese history, recorded evidence indicated the Chinese already owned those islands during the 14th century.
+In the year 1683, Qing Government officially incorporated those islands as China’s territory.
 Why were the Japanese and U.S.A. keeping quiet at the time?

 At the moment, China can simply walk into those islets and take them over.
 Would the U.S. be willing to fight a war with China, a nuclear-armed nation?

 The Chinese claims are based on their historical rights.
 We cannot simply laugh away with those claims.
-China has been portrayed by the international media as a “big bully”.
+China has been portrayed by the international media as a “big bully”, and an international threat.